SebastianDominguezC/molecular-dynamics/README.md

 # Molecular-Dynamics

 A simple molecular-dynamics simulation in Rust, using the Lennard-Jones potential for particle interactions.
 Particles are also confined within a Box, which also emits a Lennard-Jones potential.
+The simulation generates data on the particles' positions in `csv` format.
+Analysis can be done on output data with whichever tool preffered.

 ## Simple